 - fridge-store this appetizer bread in an air tight container in the refrigerator for up to one week

-- freezer-I have not tried freezing this recipe.
+- freezer-I have not tried freezing these cheese stuffed rolls.
 If you would like to try it, go for it!
 Let me know how it goes.
 I am not sure how it would thaw though so be cautious of that.

 Stuffed Garlic Bread